-Years ago, before kilograms and grams , things were measured in pounds and ounces and that is how shotgun bores got their names.
+Before metric came along, things were measured in pounds and ounces.
+Which is how different shotgun bores got their names.

 The term “bore” refers to the empty interior space of a gun barrel through which the ammunition is pushed through when a gun fires.

 - The size of a shotgun bore is based on weight based in pounds (llbs).
 Every pound is divided into 16 ounces (oz).

 - Bore size is based on a spherical lead ball that fits the bore.
 The number of these that it takes to make up a single pound (1lb) in weight denotes the bore size.
 So 16-bore means 16 lead balls to the pound.

 For example, a 16-bore barrel will accept a lead ball that weighs 1oz, which is 16 to the pound.
 At the other end of the scale a 4-bore means four balls to the pound, each ball weighing 4oz or ¼lb.
 So a 28-bore being smaller is 28 to make up a pound, and so on.

 A larger number means a smaller bore size (the size of the shot) and vice versa.

 - With the smoothbore shotgun the weight of the spherical lead ball bears a fairly close relationship to the appropriate shot load.